1904 Rossendale by-election: Labour

 The Labour Party, then known as the Labour Representation Committee, considered putting up a candidate.
 They first approached Daniel Irving, a leading socialist from Burnley, but he said he was too busy working for Henry Hyndman another prominent Labour politician.
 In the end, like the Conservatives, the Labour Party chose not to contest the by-election.

 Issues

 It being an uncontested election, topical political issues were not subject to public debate.
 However, Harcourt did issue an election address in which he stated that his main concerns were taxation, Chinese labour in South Africa, education and temperance.
 He also confirmed his position as an out-and-out free trader.

-The result
+Result

 Harcourt was returned unopposed.
 He held the seat until 1917 when he became a peer.
 In the ensuing by-election the seat was held for the Liberals by Sir John Henry Maden.